The road to becoming an entrepreneur can be one filled with uncertainties and challenges.

 2. I like simple models to understand things.
 Sometimes, you end up twisting yourself into knots trying to create complex models, while the most simple things are right in front of you.
 For example, a simple model of build-sell-finance shows that you need somebody good at building something, somebody who’s good at selling and also one who’s good at financing.
-It's very rare to find all things in one person.
+It’s very rare to find all things in one person.
 And so, creating a team and finding out what the best team could look like, is super important.
-Looking at many businesses, big or small, they've all got integrators and visionaries working together to come up with big ideas and execute them.
-It doesn't mean that integrators can’t have ideas or that visionaries can’t build something.
-It is about getting the right people in the right place, doing the right things with the right capabilities to do it.
+Looking at many businesses, big or small, they’ve all got integrators and visionaries working together to come up with big ideas and execute them.
+It doesn’t mean that integrators can’t have ideas or that visionaries can’t build something.
+It is about getting the right people in the right place, and doing the right things with the right capabilities to do it.

 3. Focus on solving problems, and decision-making.
 Decision-making at the right levels, with the correct authorities, is crucial to get things moving.
 You can’t have the whole board in business discussing a £50 problem, whereas you can’t have one person on their own, struggling with a £5 million problem.
 Consider what the right authority levels are and who you can delegate authority to, to get decisions made.